Scaling Diagrams for Comparison

 When you make this Diagram Scale figure match across diagrams, then the sizes of all of the Nodes and the Flows can be usefully compared across them.

-The Diagram Scale appears in the “Advanced” control panel.
-Here is an example:
+The Diagram Scale appears in the “Layout Options” control panel.
+Here is an example Scale reading:

 This figure shows the exact calculation used to derive the current diagram's Scale, quantified using the Unit Labels you have set.